NikoNenov/hestia-child/README.md

 # hestia-child
 * "hestia-child" is a child theme to "hestia"
-* display blog by categories
+* to display blog posts (on the homepage) by category

 ## Category configuration
 * "hestia-child/functions.php"